Parasites That Infect the Brain: Toxoplasma and a Tapeworm

 Although the body of Toxoplasma gondii consists of only one cell, this cell has a complex structure and behavior.
 T. gondii is very well adapted for life as a parasite.
 It lives inside a cell of another organism, which is known as a host cell, and absorbs nutrients from this cell.
 The parasite takes only a few seconds to enter the host cell.

 The Toxoplasma parasite has a complex life cycle.
-The parasite exists in three different forms - the sporozoite, the tachyzoite and the bradyzoite.
+It exists in three different forms—the sporozoite, the tachyzoite, and the bradyzoite.
 The sequence of events in the life of T. gondii is as follows.

 - Toxoplasma leaves a cat's body in a form known as an oocyst.
 The oocysts are released in the cat's feces.
 They have a tough, protective wall and may survive in the environment for more than a year.

-- If a person (or an animal) comes into contact with an infected cat's feces, oocysts may enter the person's body.
-Contact may occur by touching cat feces or by eating or drinking items contaminated with the feces, such as plants and water.
+- If a person comes into contact with an infected cat's feces, oocysts may enter the person's body.
+Contact may occur by touching cat feces or by eating or drinking items contaminated with the feces, such as plants and water (as shown by arrow 7 in the diagram below).

 Sporozoites and Tachyzoites